 The Company evaluates the impairment of its proved oil and natural gas properties on a field-by-field basis whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-The carrying values of proved properties are reduced to fair value when the expected undiscounted future cash flows are less than net book value.
+The carrying values of proved properties are reduced to fair value when the expected undiscounted future cash flows of proved and risk-adjusted probable and possible reserves are less than net book value.
 The fair values of proved properties are measured using valuation techniques consistent with the income approach, converting future cash flows to a single discounted amount.
 Significant inputs used to determine the fair values of proved properties include estimates of: (i) reserves; (ii) future operating and development costs; (iii) future commodity prices; and (iv) a market-based weighted average cost of capital rate.
 The underlying commodity prices embedded in the Company's estimated cash flows are the product of a process that begins with New York Mercantile Exchange ("NYMEX") forward curve pricing, adjusted for estimated location and quality differentials, as well as other factors that Company management believes will impact realizable prices.
 Costs of retired, sold or abandoned properties that constitute a part of an amortization base are charged or credited, net of proceeds, to accumulated depreciation, depletion and amortization unless doing so significantly affects the unit-of-production amortization rate, in which case a gain or loss is recognized currently.
 Gains or losses from the disposal of other properties are recognized currently.
 Expenditures for maintenance and repairs necessary to maintain properties in operating condition are expensed as incurred.
 Estimated dismantlement and abandonment costs are capitalized, net of salvage, at their estimated net present value and amortized on a unit-of-production basis over the remaining life of the related proved developed reserves.
 The Company capitalizes interest on borrowed funds related to its share of costs associated with the drilling and completion of new oil and natural gas wells.
 Interest is capitalized only during the periods in which these assets are brought to their intended use.
-The Company capitalized interest costs of approximately \$41,000, \$6 million, \$18 million and \$29 million for the periods from December 17, 2013, through December 31, 2013, and January 1, 2013, through December 16, 2013, and for the years ended December 31, 2012, and December 31, 2011, respectively.
+The Company capitalized interest costs of approximately \$6 million, \$41,000, \$6 million and \$18 million for the year ended December 31, 2014, the periods from December 17, 2013 through December 31, 2013, and January 1, 2013 through December 16, 2013, and for the year ended December 31, 2012, respectively.